Seattle University: Lemieux Library

+Pigott Building

+The Pigott Building is home to Albers School of Business and Economics.
+It houses the largest auditorium on Campus, the Pigott Auditorium which has hosted a Seattle Mayoral debate and various on-campus events.
+It is located between the lower and upper malls of campus with entrances from both.

+The Pigott building has a large atrium which houses an on-campus dining option called The Bottom Line.
+It also has a large glass sculpture by Dale Chihuly called "Accendo".

 Residence Halls

 Students at Seattle U are required to live on campus for the first two years of their undergraduate degree unless they live within 20 miles of campus.

 Bellarmine Hall and the attached Pigott Pavilion.

 Bellarmine Hall

 Bellarmine Hall (often referred to as Bell) is primarily for first-year and some sophomore students.
 It is the most centrally located dorm on campus and houses around 400 students in dormitory-style housing with most rooms having two beds and some sleeping three.
-It is attached to the Pigott Pavilion which provides some student services including career counselling and the print shop SUperCopy.
+It is attached to the Pigott Pavilion which provides some student services including career counselling, counselling and psychological services (CAPS) and the print shop SUperCopy.

 Campion Hall

 Campion Hall from the entry walkway.

 Campion Hall (often referred to as Camp) is primarily for first-year and some sophomore students.
 It is the tallest building on campus at 12 stories tall and the largest dormitory on campus housing around 650 residents.
 It has a ballroom on the first floor which hosts many types of events such as the annual Lūʻau.

 The basement has a school-run convenience store called The Cave, often open late, and used to be home to KXSU before the completion of the Sinegal Center.
 The top floor of Campion Hall is split in half with a dormitory on the northern wing of the building with the study rooms and computer lab overlooking downtown Seattle on the southern wing.
 It is also adjacent to Seattle U's Japanese Garden.